Unit 3 - Practice Quiz

 C. Yes, but only if they are ambiguous.

-D. No, the intersection is always Regular.
+D. No, the intersection of two CFLs is not necessarily a CFL.

 27 Which of the following describes the generic form of production rules in a Right-Linear Grammar?